TALLULAH K.O. – developer / designer

 Web Developer and Designer and literal self-made woman…

 Call me Tal.
 I’m an independent graphic, type, vector, pixel and web designer, photographer, artist, software developer and webmistress with excellent all-round visual and technical skills, built up over a career with an early start, spanning 25 years of public-facing website & design projects with direct client consultations throughout.

-For the last 10 years, over the course of a series of personal hardware and firmware upgrades (more commonly known as a gender transition), I’ve specialised in WordPress for the last 10 years, becoming an agile and very fast all-round developer building, maintaining, migrating and revitalising WordPress – based sites, sharpening her skills on all the design, content writing, client training and social media admin that a full web consultation and service entails.
+For the last 10 years, over the course of a series of personal hardware and firmware upgrades (more commonly known as a gender transition), I’ve specialised in WordPress, becoming an agile and very fast all-round developer building, maintaining, migrating and revitalising WordPress – based sites, sharpening her skills on all the design, content writing, client training and social media admin that a full web consultation and service entails.